Automatic Reminiscence Therapy for Dementia: Datasets

 \section{Datasets}

-One of the first requirements to develop an architecture using a machine learning approach is a training dataset.
-The lack of open-source datasets containing dialogues from reminiscence therapy lead as to use a dataset with content similar to the one used in the therapy.
-In particular, we use two types of datasets to train our models: A dataset that maps pictures with questions, and an open-domain conversation dataset.
-The details of the two datasets are as follows.
+The lack of open-source datasets containing dialogues from reminiscence therapy lead us to use the following public datasets: a dataset that maps pictures with questions and an open-domain conversation dataset.
+The details are as follows.